Luet-lab/luet-lab.github.io/content/en/docs/Concepts/Packages/_index.md

 ---
-title: "Package"
+title: "Packages"
-linkTitle: "Package definition"
+linkTitle: "Packages"
-weight: 4
+weight: 2
 description: >
-  How to define packages and relations between packages
+  Package definition syntax
 ---

 A Package in Luet is denoted by a triple (`name`, `category` and `version`), here called *package form* in a `definition.yaml` file in YAML: